 Okay, so this is important: even though you can remortgage whenever you like, if you remortgage during the incentive period of your fixed-rate mortgage, you’ll be hit with an early repayment charge.

 Normally, this will be the same percentage as the number of years left on your incentive period – if you have 2 years left, you’ll face fees of around 2%.
 We don’t mean to scare you, but that’s a lot!
 So, you’ll probably want to wait until your fixed-rate period is up.

 On top of this, you may have to pay an arrangement fee for the new mortgage.
 Sometimes, you won’t have to pay anything at all, but you could end up having to pay over £1,000.
 Yes this might seem like a lot, but don’t let it put you off.
 Assuming you’re remortgaging to get a better deal, you should end up saving a lot more than that over the course of your new mortgage term.

 There might also be an admin fee for leaving your current mortgage, sometimes called a ‘deeds release fee’.
 But this isn’t usually big so it’s not normally something to worry about.

 The good news is you don’t have to fork out for a solicitor or any costs related to moving home.
 Instead, you can just go straight to a mortgage broker and they’ll be able to do it all for you.
-Some of them will even do it for free!

 Recently become self-employed?
 Congrats!
 However, it’s not all good news when it comes to remortgaging.